CLEAR CREEK TRAIL

 To learn more about salmon in Kitsap Streams, visit https://extension.wsu.edu/kitsap/water-stewardship/kitsap-salmon-tours/

 There are also fresh water mussels, sculpins, lampreys, salamanders, frogs and beavers making for a diverse habitat.

 Salmon in the Classroom

-This program begins in January and ends in March with the field trips to release the salmon fry into Clear Creek.
-Field trips are the production of many partners including Clean Water Kitsap, Kiwanis Club of Central Kitsap, Air Management Solutions, Kitsap Public Utilities District #1, Suquamish Tribe, Kitsap Health Department, WSU Extension Kitsap’s Stream Stewards, Salmon Docents and Master Gardeners and many dedicated volunteers.
+In January, salmon eggs are introduced to the classroom tanks where students raise the eggs to the fry stage.
+At that point, the fry are released in March during field trips to Clear Creek.
+Now over 30 years old, this program continues with the support of its many partners including Clean Water Kitsap, Kiwanis Club of Central Kitsap, Air Management Solutions, Kitsap Public Utilities District #1, Suquamish Tribe, Kitsap Health Department, WSU Extension Kitsap’s Stream Stewards, Salmon Docents and Master Gardeners and many other dedicated volunteers.

 This pattern, Reforestation, is taken from a traditional Suquamish basket design